Skip to main content

 Grouped by Body System

-Digestive (5) · Vomiting, Nausea, Drooling Skin & allergy (1) · Localised hair loss Neurologic (3) · Tiredness (lethargy), Neurological symptoms NOS, Head tilt - neurological disorder Behavior (2) · Head shake - behavioural disorder, Behavioral disorder (unspecified) Effectiveness (1) · Lack of efficacy - NOS Other (20) · Not himself/herself, Not eating, Mouth pain
+Digestive (4) · Vomiting, Drooling, Diarrhea Skin & allergy (1) · Localised hair loss Neurologic (2) · Tiredness (lethargy), Head tilt - neurological disorder Behavior (2) · Head shake - behavioural disorder, Behavioral disorder (unspecified) Effectiveness (1) · Lack of efficacy - NOS Other (22) · Moist dermatitis, Miosis, Medication error NOS

 Most Reported Reactions